Last Updated On:

 This might not go down well with all users.
 If they are annoyed by your marketing materials, they could mark your emails as spam.
-This will leads to a loss of your reputation.
+This will lead to a loss of your reputation.

 Through an optimized opt-in process, you can get an email list full of subscribers who are engaged.
 One way to do this is to select a double opt-in process.
 Through this, a secondary action is required by the user to confirm their subscription.
 This could be in the form of a call-to-action button or just a URL.

 When a user sees your email in their inbox, the subject line is what they notice first.
 A well-written subject line has the power to make the user want to read your email.

 However, a badly written subject line can be a huge turn-off.
 In fact, 69% of email recipients are known to report emails as spam simply based on their subject lines.